Valleri: Other appearances

 The original recording of "Valleri" was finally released in January 1990 as part of the Rhino Records collection Missing Links, Volume II, along with several other versions of songs used in the TV series.

 Single and LP releases of the second version, as well versions appearing on subsequent packages, feature a fadeout ending.
 The cold-ending version (heard in one episode of the television series and credited as "Valerie") was first released on Arista's Then & Now...
 The Best of the Monkees compilation in 1986.
 Subsequent hits packages and reissues of the single on the Flashback label also feature the longer version.
 Early examples of the Flashback single release have the fadeout ending.

 The song "Barmy" by the Fall from the 1985 album This Nation's Saving Grace includes a riff based on "Valleri."

 Live history

-When Davy Jones, Micky Dolenz and Peter Tork reunited in 1986 to tour as the Monkees, they frequently featured "Valleri" in their set lists.
+The song's regular live performances first occurred when Davy Jones and Micky Dolenz paired with songwriters Boyce and Hart in 1976 performing "Valleri" as Dolenz, Jones, Boyce & Hart as part of a medley in more than 50 concert dates.
+When Jones, Dolenz and Peter Tork reunited in 1986 to tour as The Monkees, they frequently featured "Valleri" in their set lists.
+The song was played in over 100 shows that year and was used in all of the Monkees' reunion tours through 2011.
+Following Jones's death in 2012, "Valleri" was not included in the reunion tours which featured Tork, Nesmith, and Dolenz; nor was it featured in subsequent Tork / Dolenz or Nesmith / Dolenz tour dates.
+In 2022, Dolenz celebrated the memory of three band members by including "Valleri" in shows from 2022-2024.

+Reception

+Record World called the track "a hard rock ditty that the Monkees will sing to the top of the charts."
+Billboard called the single an "easy-beat rocker" and considered the 45 rpm record as containing "two blockbuster sides" with "Tapioca Tundra" as the B-side.
+Chicago Tribune pop music and culture columnist Robb Baker said, "It's hard to find rock any better than 'Tapioca Tundra,' 'Valleri' or 'Daydream Believer' in his review of the Monkees album, 'The Birds, The Bees & The Monkees.'"
+U.K. music critic Brian K. Jones said, "Great must be a huge hit" and "the nearest yet they have got to The Beatles."

+Personnel

+Credits adapted from Rhino Handmade 2010 "Deluxe Edition" box set.